simonw/git-history/README.md

 Tools for analyzing Git history using SQLite

-For background on this project see [git-history: a tool for analyzing scraped data collected using Git and SQLite](https://simonwillison.net/2021/Dec/7/git-history/)
+For background on this project see [git-history: a tool for analyzing scraped data collected using Git and SQLite](https://simonwillison.net/2021/Dec/7/git-history/).

+[Measuring traffic during the Half Moon Bay Pumpkin Festival](https://simonwillison.net/2022/Oct/19/measuring-traffic/) describes a project using this tool in detail.

 ## Installation